datacarpentry/python-ecology-lesson/_episodes/04-merging-data.md

 {: .language-python}

 Check out your working directory to make sure the CSV wrote out properly, and that you can open it!
-If you want, try to bring it back into python to make sure it imports properly.
+If you want, try to bring it back into Python to make sure it imports properly.

 ~~~
-# For kicks read our output back into python and make sure all looks good
+# For kicks read our output back into Python and make sure all looks good
 new_output = pd.read_csv('data_output/out.csv', keep_default_na=False, na_values=[""])
 ~~~
 {: .language-python}